mooore-digital/stylelint-config/CHANELOG.md

 ## 1.3.0 - (2019-12-12)
 * ADD: snowdog frontools config
-* IMP: change scss version to the Fylgja version with upsets
+* IMP: change scss version to the Fylgja version with unsets

 ## 1.2.0 - (2019-11-28)
 * UP: versions for dependencies